Once Upon a Time season 6: Musical episode

 In January 2017, TVLine reported that the series would feature a musical episode later in the season.
 Creators Kitsis and Horowitz had spoken about the desire to do a musical installment previously, but didn't "even know where to begin."
 Kitsis and Horowitz confirmed the report in February.
 They had also since confirmed that the episode would feature seven original songs, including solos by Jennifer Morrison and Rebecca Mader, as well as a "sing-off" musical number featuring the Evil Queen and the Charmings.
 Composers Alan Zachary and Michael Weiner were brought in to write the original numbers featured, with arrangements provided by the series' long-time composer Mark Isham.
+Ron Underwood was hired to direct the episode.
 Kitsis and Hororwitz spoke about the nature of the episode saying, "It actually is a huge part of the mythology of the show and there are some big things that happen in the episode, frankly, it's been one of the challenges of doing the musical because we never wanted to do something where it was just like a to-the-side, one-off thing, and then get back to the main story.
 We want to see it part of the main story, which meant we had to really plan out this season with some great detail."

 Casting

 Emilie de Ravin told fans that she would be returning for the sixth season.
-It was also announced later that Hank Harris and Sam Witwer signed contracts to play two new recurring characters on the sixth season of the show, later revealed to be Dr. Jekyll and Mr. Hyde respectively.
-On March 29, 2016, Lana Parrilla confirmed that she would be returning for the sixth season.
-Robert Carlyle was confirmed to be returning for the sixth season as Rumplestiltskin along with Rebecca Mader as Zelena and Jared Gilmore as Henry Mills.
+It was also announced later that Hank Harris and Sam Witwer signed deals to guest star as two new recurring characters for the season, later revealed to be Dr. Jekyll and Mr. Hyde respectively.
+On March 29, 2016, Lana Parrilla confirmed that she would be returning for the season.
+Robert Carlyle was confirmed to be returning for the season as Rumplestiltskin along with Rebecca Mader as Zelena and Jared Gilmore as Henry Mills.

 It was announced that Giles Matthey was cast as Morpheus, who was slated to appear in the first episode of the season.
 On July 20, it was announced that Craig Horner would be portraying the Count of Monte Cristo, who was introduced in the second episode of the season.
 At the 2016 San Diego Comic-Con, it was revealed that the season would see the introduction of Aladdin, played by Deniz Akdeniz, and his story would feature the return of Jafar, now portrayed by Oded Fehr.
-The character had previously been featured on Once Upon a Time in Wonderland, portrayed by Naveen Andrews, who was unavailable for this season due to his commitment to Netflix's Sense8.
+The character had previously been featured on Once Upon a Time in Wonderland, portrayed by Naveen Andrews, who was unavailable to reprise the role due to his commitment to Netflix's Sense8.
 It was also announced that Galavant's Karen David was cast as Princess Jasmine.
 David made her debut in the fourth episode of the season.